Investing in Futures & Forex in an IRA

 Futures and forex trading are alternative investments allowed as assets in self-directed IRAs.
-If you are familiar with the process, each has the potential to help you generate income for retirement.
+If you are familiar with the process, investing in futures and forex in an IRA has the potential to help you generate income for retirement.

 The great thing about self-directed IRAs is that you choose the investments for the account.
 And, you base those choices on your personal knowledge and expertise.
-So, if you have a knack for forex and futures trading—explore the potential these assets present for your portfolio.
+So, if you have a understand these assets, investing in futures and forex in an IRA presents potential growth and diversity in your portfolio.
 But, if you’re not knowledgeable, you can always learn about these options to broaden the scope of your investments.